-- 68. The distinction between the directors and the shareholders will sometimes have little or no relevance, either because the directors hold a controlling interest or because all the shareholders are directors.
+68. The distinction between the directors and the shareholders will sometimes have little or no relevance, either because the directors hold a controlling interest or because all the shareholders are directors.
 When in these circumstances the directors fail to comply with the auditor's advice they may wish to prevent the auditor from completing the audit and making a report containing qualifications.
-They could achieve this by calling a general meeting at which the sole business would be the removal of the auditor (for example, in the United Kingdom under Section 391 of the Companies Act 1985). - 69.
-If this procedure is followed the auditor may wish to take one of three courses: - (a) make written representation to the company (which, for example, an auditor is authorised to make under Section 391A of the Companies Act 1985 of the United Kingdom), or
+They could achieve this by calling a general meeting at which the sole business would be the removal of the auditor (for example, in the United Kingdom under Section 510 of the Companies Act 2006).

+69. If this procedure is followed the auditor may wish to take one of three courses:

+(a) make written representation to the company (which, for example, an auditor is authorised to make under Section 513 of the Companies Act 2006 of the United Kingdom), or

-- (b) attend the general meeting and be heard (which, for example, an auditor has a right to do under Section 391 of the Companies Act 1985 of the United Kingdom), or - (c) resign before the general meeting, and include a statement of circumstance in the notice of resignation (which, for example, is required by Section 394 of the Companies Act 1985 of the United Kingdom). - 70.
-Where there are persons who would be affected by a qualification to the report and who would not be entitled to receive representations (for example, under Section 391A of the Companies Act 1985 of the United Kingdom) or to attend the meeting, resignation with a statement of the circumstances will often be the more appropriate course.
+- 3.5 Professional duty of confidence - (b) attend the general meeting and be heard (which, for example, an auditor has a right to do under Section 510 of the Companies Act 2006 of the United Kingdom), or - (c) resign before the general meeting, and include a statement of circumstance in the notice of resignation (which, for example, is required by Section 519 of the Companies Act 2006 of the United Kingdom).

+70. Where there are persons who would be affected by a qualification to the report and who would not be entitled to receive representations (for example, under Section 513 of the Companies Act 2006 of the United Kingdom) or to attend the meeting, resignation with a statement of the circumstances will often be the more appropriate course.